flosokaks/bylaws/other/python.md

 The Assistant Secretary, if one is appointed, shall render assistance to the Secretary in all the responsibilities described above.

+#### Treasurer and Assistant Treasurer

-*Treasurer and Assistant Treasurer.* The Treasurer shall have custody of all corporate funds and financial records, shall keep full and accurate accounts of receipts and disbursements and render accounts thereof at the annual meetings of members, and shall perform such other duties as may be prescribed by the
+The Treasurer shall have custody of all corporate funds and financial records, shall keep full and accurate accounts of receipts and disbursements and render accounts thereof at the annual meetings of members, and shall perform such other duties as may be prescribed by the